There is a Halloween concert this Saturday in Lansdale, returning for the fifth year in a row.

 Each year, the same man is behind it.

-One Wednesday evening finds North Wales native and local concert promoter Derek K. Calhoun relaxing in his office in Lansdale.
+One Wednesday evening finds North Wales native and local concert promoter Derek K. Calhoun relaxing in his in Lansdale.

 It is a time when Calhoun is in his moment – there’s an iPod blasting Aerosmith, Nirvana and 311 from an amp and he’s focused on talking about one of his favorite subjects: shows and the local scene.